On the Whitney Extension-Interpolation-Alignment problem for almost isometries with small distortion in $\Bbb R^D$: Lets Glue: The Gluing Theorem.

-In Section 3 and Section 5, we have developed results regarding the existence of $\varepsilon$ diffeomorphisms which agree with Euclidean motions inside and outside balls of different radii.
-We need now to be able to "glue" together these results.
-This is the subject of the next section.
+Given a finite $E$ with some special geometry and a $\delta$ distortion $\phi$ on $E$, we have investigated in detail up to now how to produce smooth $\varepsilon$-distortions which agree with $\phi$ on the set $E$ and which agree with Euclidean motions inside and outside different sets in $\mathbb R^D$.
+We need now to "Glue" these results together.
+This is the subject of this section.